 We should strive to meet the social, academic norms, and withstand from letting ourselves become accustomed to writing in English using incorrect and shabby punctuation.

-Not having good punctuation might lead to others thinking badly of our overall level of English.
+Needless to say, not having good punctuation might lead to others thinking badly of our overall level of English.
 Above, we’ll elaborate and explain with examples over the basic pillars of punctuation.

-Mistakes to avoid in punctuation
+Mistakes to avoid in English punctuation

 - What are you speaking about?. = X